TerraBaddie/WIM_VanillaPlus/README.md

-RENAME TO FOLDER TO WIM!
+RENAME THE DOWNLOADED FOLDER TO WIM!

 should go into WoW DIR \ \Interface\AddOns\